IBM-Cloud/todo-apps/java/README.md

     mvn -P mongo-deploy -Dapp-url=bluemix-todo-java-mongo.mybluemix.net -Dorg=organization

 The app-url parameter must be unique, so choose a URL that is meaningful to you.
-The org parameter represents the organization in BlueMix you want to deploy the app too.
+The org parameter represents the organization in Bluemix you want to deploy the app too.
 By default everyone has an organization name that is their user ID.
 This command will deploy the app to the space called dev by default, you can use the space parameter to deploy it to a different space.
 For example